 Community and ICANN org would work together on this issue.
 We would know this recommendation was successful if the WHOIS ARS reports show similar reporting rates by users no matter what country they live in after implementation.
 Education and outreach is ongoing this could be added to and amplified in this work.
 This recommendation could be implemented Immediately upon approval by Board.

-Level of Consensus: [Document level of RT consensus]
+Level of Consensus: No F2F3 objections

 Recommendation R4.7:

-Following a valid WHOIS ARS ticket, or WHOIS inaccuracy complaint and where there is a pattern of failure to validate as required by the RAA a full audit targeting the relating registrar should be initiated, to check if the registrar follows the contractual obligations, the consensus policies, etc. Sanctions should be applied if deficiencies identified.
+The ICANN Board should direct ICANN Contractual Compliance to look for patterns of failure to validate and verify WHOIS data as required by the RAA.
+When such a pattern is detected, an audit should be initiated to check if the Registrar follows WHOIS contractual obligations and consensus policies.
+Sanctions should be applied if significant deficiencies in WHOIS data validation or verification are identified.

 Findings: